Deep Fundamental Factor Models: Introduction

-Linear cross-sectional factor models, such as \citep{RePEc:ucp:jpolec:v:81:y:1973:i:3:p:607-36}, FF(3) and FF(5) \citep{FAMA19933, 10.2307/2329112, Fama2016} and BARRA factor models (see \cite{RePEc:ucb:calbrf:44, Carvalho9}) are appealing because of their simplicity and their economic interpretability, generating tradable portfolios.
-Factor realizations are estimated in the BARRA model by generalized least squares regression.
-Least squares linear regression can have poor expressability and relies on independent Gaussian errors.
+Barra factor models (see \cite{RePEc:ucb:calbrf:44, Carvalho9}) are appealing because of their simplicity and their economic interpretability, generating tradable portfolios.
+Under the assumption of homoscedasticity, factor realizations can be estimated in the Barra model by ordinary least squares regression\footnote{The Barra factor model is often presented in the more general form with heteroscedastic error but is not considered here.}.
+OLS linear regression exhibits poor expressability and relies on the Gaussian errors being orthogonal to the regressors.
 Generalizing to non-linearities and incorporating interaction effects is a harder task.

 Asset managers seek novel predictive firm characteristics to explain anomalies which are not captured by classical capital asset pricing and factor models.
-Recently a number of independent empirical studies, rooted in a data science approach, have shown the importance of using a higher number of economically interpretable predictors related to firm characteristics and other common factors \cite{moritz2016, 10.1093/rfs/hhv059, Gu2018, Feng2018}. \cite{Gu2018} analyze a dataset of more than 30,000 individual stocks over a 60 year period from 1957 to 2016, and determine over 900 baseline signals.
-Both \cite{moritz2016} and \cite{Gu2018} highlight the inadequacies of OLS regression in variable selection over high dimensional datasets.

-Our works build on recent literature that finds evidence of superior performance of non-linear regression techniques such as regression trees and neural networks \citep{Gu2018}. \cite{Feng2018} demonstrate the ability of a three-layer deep neural network to effectively predict asset returns from fundamental factors.
+Recently a number of independent empirical studies, have shown the importance of using a higher number of economically interpretable predictors related to firm characteristics and other common factors \citep{moritz2016, 10.1093/rfs/hhv059, Gu2018, Feng2018}. \cite{Gu2018} analyze a dataset of more than 30,000 individual stocks over a 60 year period from 1957 to 2016, and determine over 900 baseline signals. \cite{moritz2016,pelgery2019,Gu2018} highlight the inadequacies of OLS regression in variable selection over high dimensional datasets - in particular the inability to capture outliers.
+In contrast, deep neural network can explain more structure in stock returns because of their ability to fit flexible functional forms with many covariates.
+We build on the work of \cite{Feng2018} that demonstrates the ability of a three-layer deep neural network to effectively predict asset returns from fundamental factors by providing interpretability.
+In contrast to \cite{pelgery2019}, we do not attempt to enforce the no-arbitrage constraint but share similiar goals in attempting to rank the importance of the factors.